Foreign support of Uganda in the Uganda–Tanzania War: Course of the intervention

 On 9 March over 1,000 Libyan troops were flown into Uganda.
 Amin ordered the Libyans, together with some Ugandan troops and PLO guerrillas, to recapture Masaka.
 This offensive culminated in the Battle of Lukaya which ended in defeat for the pro-Amin forces.
 About 200 Libyans killed at Lukaya, and many others broke and fled towards Kampala.
 Following the battle, new military equipment and 2,000 more militiamen were dispatched.
-These troops included many of those had been lied to about their destination.
+These troops included many of those who had been lied to about their destination.
 According to Mustafa Abuzeid, a Libyan veteran of the war, the militiamen initially assumed to be in a Libyan agricultural project upon arriving in Uganda and seeing the lush green landscape.
-According to journalist Norman Kirkham, the militiamen got extremely upset upon being informed that they were in Uganda and about to be sent into combat.
-There were even reports about gunfights and desertations.
+According to journalist Norman Kirkham, the militiamen became upset upon being informed that they were in Uganda and about to be sent into combat.
+There were even reports about gunfights and desertions.

 The Battle of Lukaya also resulted in the Uganda Army's disintegration; Amin was consequently kept in power mostly due to the continued Libyan support.
 In an attempt to stem the Tanzanian advance, Gaddafi sent an ultimatum to Nyerere, demanding that he withdraw his forces in 24 hours or face the opposition of Libyan troops.
 Knowing that Libyan troops were already present in Uganda and had fought at Lukaya, Nyerere was surprised about the ultimatum.
 Regardless, he officially rejected the threat in a radio broadcast announcing that Libya's entry into the war did not change the Tanzanian government's view of Amin.
 Following Gaddafi admitting that his forces were involved, the Libyan ambassador to the United Nations officially justified the intervention by stating that the legitimate Ugandan government had requested Libyan aid.
 By late March, the Libyan press started to openly discuss the intervention, portraying it as a form of jihad against the Tanzanians.